fake-useragent/fake-useragent/README.md

 ```

 In very rare case, if hosted cache server and sources will be
-unavailable `fake-useragent` wont be able to download data: (version 0.1.3 added)
+unavailable `fake-useragent` won't be able to download data: (version 0.1.3 added)

 ```py
 from fake_useragent import UserAgent